Heck21/filemaker/README.md

     - LaTeX
     - C++
     - Java
-- Python, C++ and Java files have a documentation block with a name field, an ID number field, a date field, and a description field.
+- Python, C++ and Java files have a documentation block with a name field, an ID number field, a date field, and a description field as well as basic boilerplate code for each language.
+You can choose if the documentation block is included when the file is made.
 - LaTeX files have the boilerplate code used when I make documents.

 # REQUIREMENTS